basler/hucon/docs/en/getting_started/assembling.md

 ![Board](../images/assembling/board_with_connector.png)

-The boards can be cut with a small side cutter at the marked places after this.
+The boards can be cut with a small side cutter (or good nail scissors) at the marked places after this.

 ![Board](../images/assembling/board_cut.png)